Community day services

-Community day services help disabled adults who can’t find work to take part in their community.
+Community day services help disabled adults to take part in their community.
 They provide access to regular meaningful social contact and stimulating activities.
 Find out what they cover and how to access them.

 Types of activities

-Community day services include a range of activities depending on the provider and what you’re interested in and able to do.
+Community day services include a range of activities depending on the provider, the funder and what you’re interested in and able to do.

 Activities may include: